You can find Redtail CRM for iOS in the App Store by searching for "Redtail CRM" (or click here).

 Now, let's go back and look at the Contact Card screen again:

 You have several icons at the bottom of every screen within the Contact Record (the one you are currently viewing will display in red).
 In order, the icons highlighted in yellow above will take you to the Contact's Contact Card, Contact Details, Activities, Notes, and Important Information.
-And, if you click the last icon (the ellipsis), you can tap to choose between viewing the contact's Accounts, Opportunities, Keywords, or Tag Groups.
+And, if you click the last icon (the ellipsis, or meatballs menu), you can tap to choose between viewing the contact's Accounts, Opportunities, Keywords, or Tag Groups.

 Now, let's take a look at the Opportunities accessible from your navigation menu: